35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
 In December 2025, BL referred the s73 application to the Mayor in December 2025, for his determination, taking the decision out of Southwark's hands.
 The application was heard and approved by Deputy Mayor Jules Pipe (acting on the Mayor's behalf) [on 27 March](https://webcasts.london.gov.uk/Mayoral/Event/Index/389f7074-88e3-46b0-ae1c-6c4032abfddd), after representations from GLA officers, Southwark Council, objectors and British Land.

+In contrast to the latitude given to BL in choosing to build, their affordable housing obligations are precisely limited.
+The new permission requires just **233** social rented homes - the 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **^x3**.
+The small \[WHY?] possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way through and at the end of the scheme.

+Not knowing precisley how many homes will be built, of what type and size, and how many habitable rooms there will be means we cannot say how many we have lost by the reduction in the percentage**^x3i**.
+We can, though,  make a rough estimate by comparing the 233 number to what was claimed when the original planning permision was granted, in 2019/2020.
+The planning committee report then estimated that Canada Water would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
+500 of these would have been social rented and 200 intermediate.
+It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making the same calculation using this maximum number gets about 1,400 affordable homes, 1,000 social rent and 400 intermediate.

+So very roughly, by subtracting 233 from these amounts, we are losing between 467 and 1,177 affordable homes, or between 267 and 767 homes, if we are only counting the social rented element.

 ### How many affordable (and family) homes have we lost?

 Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units **^x1i**.

 BL's amended application also goes beyond reducing the number of affordable homes, by adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
 If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace ^**x2**.
 Later-life accommodation and key worker housing is also allowed \[[CHECK]. **^1ii.**

 In addition, the mix of dwelling size has been restricted to favour smaller homes.
-The scheme is divided into twelve zones.
-All zones allow BL a maximum of 10% studio flats (only for the freemarket flats, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
-But only five of the zones require a minimum of 20% three-bed plus, but only for affordable housing, which effectively guarantees very little family housing of any kind.
+The scheme is divided into twelve zones; all zones allow BL a maximum of 10% studio flats (only for the freemarket flats, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
+But only five of the zones require a minimum of 20% three-bed plus, and only for affordable housing, which effectively guarantees very little family housing of any kind.

-While student housing and a hotel were already allowed under the original permission, the Mayor has further allowed
+### More floorspace, but not many more homes

 BL have also been permitted to increase not only the total floorspace for the whole scheme, but the individual floorspace limit for each of seven zones as well, and by such an amount that the cumulative total for all the zones exceeds that of the limit for the whole scheme.
 By this arrangement BL will be allowed '.. *flexibility in the quantum of development that comes forward... in each Zone'*, though they will not be allowed to build more than the total limit.**^x2i**

 Residential floorspace makes up about 40% of the total \[CHECK] and has also been increased by a similar percentage.
 However, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **^x2ii**

-In contrast to the latitude given to BL in choosing to build, their affordable housing obligations are precisely limited.
-The new permission requires just **233** social rented homes - the 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **^x3**.
-The small \[WHY?] possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way through and at the end of the scheme.

-Not knowing precisley how many homes will be built, of what type and size, and how many habitable rooms there will be means we cannot say how many we have lost by the reduction in the percentage**^x3i**.
-We can, though,  make a rough estimate by comparing the 233 number to what was claimed when the original planning permision was granted, in 2019/2020.
-The planning committee report then estimated that Canada Water would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
-500 of these would have been social rented and 200 intermediate.
-It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making the same calculation using this maximum number gets about 1,400 affordable homes, 1,000 social rent and 400 intermediate.

-So very roughly, by subtracting 233 from these amounts, we are losing between 467 and 1,177 affordable homes, or between 267 and 767 homes, if we are only counting the social rented element.

 Taking the latitude that BL have been permitted in the size, type,